-Note There may be several seconds worth of buffered data sent at the moment of connection.
+NOTE: There may be several seconds worth of buffered data sent at the moment of connection.

-9.1.5 Connecting to a Remote Host, Stream/Demand Data to Remote Ethernet-to-RS-232 Device Server
+9.1.7 Connecting to a Remote Host, Stream/Demand Data to Remote Ethernet-to-RS-232 Device Server

 - 1. Connect the 880 and device server either directly to each other (each with a static IP on the same subnet), or through a network. - 2.
-Configure the Client Remote Server IP and port to the IP address and TCP port of the device server. - 3.
-Configure the trigger setting for the client to either command mode (COMAND), stream industrial (STRIND), or stream Legal-for-Trade (STRLFT), depending on the application.
+Configure the client remote server IP and port to the IP address and TCP port of the device server. - 3.
+Configure the trigger setting for the client to either command mode (COMAND), stream industrial (STRIND), or stream Legal-for-Trade (STRLFT), depending on the application. - 4.
+Connect the serial output of the device server to the serial device set to send or receive data through the Ethernet connection.